-S-Tools hides in a variety of cover media.
-This software is a good illustration of different versions hiding in different media.
+Also, it’s good illustration of different versions hiding in different media.
 These versions cover hiding in BMP, GIF, WAV, and even on unused floppy disk space.

 which hides text files within larger text files, and lastly a tool that hides files in MP3s called MP3 Stego